ashobiz/ashobiz/README.md

 - 👋 Hi, I’m Ashok from Madurai.
 - 👀 I’m a Full Stack Web Developer.
-- 🌱 I’m currently working in Publicis Sapient.
+- 🌱 I’m currently working in Bacancy.
 - 📫 You can reach me at ashobiz [at] google mail

 <!---